philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The only way to do great work is to love what you do." — Steve Jobs
+> "What lies behind us and what lies before us are tiny matters compared to what lies within us." — Ralph Waldo Emerson
-*Updated on 2025-09-03*
+*Updated on 2025-09-04*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).